StevanFreeborn/OnspringAzureADSyncer/notes/get_started_with_ms_graph.md

 - Developer tool that allows users to experiment and learn about graph apis
 - Provides code snippets in multiple languages
+- test out queries and see the results